 Carilion Clinic of Virginia’s Roanoke Valley created the “Yes, Mamm” marketing campaign.
 The Twitter campaign used the #YESMAMM hashtag to answer common breast cancer questions from their audience.
-The campaign was a friendly interactive way to raise awareness to breast cancer.
-It also drove traffic to the Carilion Clinic website to not only encourage women to make an appointment at one of their local labs, but to also be aware of the potential issue.
+The campaign was a friendly interactive way to raise awareness of breast cancer.
+It also drove traffic to the Carilion Clinic website to not only encourage women to make an appointment at one of their local labs but to also be aware of the potential issue.

 So, the campaign became successful due to the use of social media.
-The clinic chose the right platform for their campaign, knowing that the campaign would peak the interest of their target audience.
+The clinic chose the right platform for their campaign, knowing that the campaign would pique the interest of their target audience.
 Twitter also made it easier for the majority of their audience to respond to the campaign.

 The story of Michael Kiernan from the New York Presbyterian campaign sparked many responses to the ad.
 By showcasing raw stories on how doctors and nurses are able to support patients during dire needs, audiences can put their trust in New York Presbyterian hospital.

 UnitedHealthcare created an interactive campaign in order to promote healthier habits.
 The campaign created monthly dares, quizzes, and prizes on its website.
 UnitedHealthcare worked on encouraging their followers to make one small healthy change per month and document it on social media.

-So, the campaign was successful for many reasons.
+The healthcare ads campaign was successful for many reasons.
 Followers of the media are responsive to challenges – it’s fun, harmless, and spreads awareness.

 Dana-Farber Brigham & Women’s Cancer Center created the slogan, “Right now you may have cancer.
 But what your cancer doesn’t know is — You Have Us.”
-The quote became an empowering tool to those dealing with cancer.
-The campaign made a tremendous impact on their audience by sharing words of encouragement and a support system.
+The quote became an empowering tool for those dealing with cancer.
+The healthcare ads campaign made a tremendous impact on their audience by sharing words of encouragement and a support system.

 Infographics typically target those who are not interested in reading a lengthy, technical article on an important target.
 Instead, infographics summarize the important pieces from a concept and visually maps it out for the reader.
 The Banner Health infographic campaigns are successful because infographics are shareable through all social platforms and many people need the information.

-In 2017, Philips created their Better Me, Better World concept as part of their #MakeLifeBetter campaign.
+In 2017, Philips created its Better Me, Better World concept as part of their #MakeLifeBetter campaign.
 The campaign aims to improve the lives of 3 billion people each year by 2025.
 This concept is an interactive campaign for their audience in order to improve themselves, as well as it is a way for Philips to better connect with their followers.